• Overview

 Summary

-The plug-in imports work items as issues from HCL DevOps Plan server into HCL DevOps Velocity.
-The data between HCL DevOps Velocity and HCL DevOps Plan synchronizes for every 5 minutes by default.
+The plug-in imports work items as issues from DevOps Plan server into HCL DevOps Velocity.
+The data between HCL DevOps Velocity and DevOps Plan synchronizes for every 5 minutes by default.
 For quick sync up of data, you must disable and enable the integration in Integration page.

 Plug-in Compatibility Matrix